-A WRITE cycle is performed whenever $\overline{\text{CE}}$ and $\overline{\text{WE}}$ are LOW and HSB is HIGH.
-The address inputs must be stable before entering the WRITE cycle and must remain stable until either $\overline{\text{CE}}$ or WE go HIGH at the end of the cycle.
-The data on the common I/O pins DQ0-7 is written into the memory if the data is valid t{SD} before the end of a WE controlled WRITE or before the end of an $\overline{\text{CE}}$ controlled WRITE.
-Keep $\overline{\text{OE}}$ HIGH during the entire WRITE cycle to avoid data bus contention on common I/O lines.
-If $\overline{\text{OE}}$ is left $\overline{\text{LOW}}$, internal circuitry turns off the output buffers t{HZWE} after $\overline{\text{WE}}$ goes LOW.
+A WRITE cycle is performed whenever \overrightarrow{CE} and \overrightarrow{WE} are LOW and HSB is HIGH.
+The address inputs are stable before entering the WRITE cycle and must remain stable until either CE or WE goes HIGH at the end of the cycle.
+The data on the common IO pins DQ0-7 is written into the memory if the data is valid t{SD} before the end of a WE controlled WRITE or before the end of a CE controlled WRITE.
+Keep OE HIGH during the entire WRITE cycle to avoid data bus contention on common IO lines.
+If \overrightarrow{OE} is left LOW, internal circuitry turns off the output buffers t{HZWE} after WE goes LOW.